Newbie-make/YT-AI-translation-command-program/README.md

         Click OK.

-    Add the Slur Filter Blocklist:
+    Add the Slur Filter Blocklist (If you don't want to block any words then skip this step entirely):

         Right-click, Add.

         Name: translateBlocklist

         Value: Enter a comma-separated list of words to block (e.g., word1,word2,word3).
 You can find public lists on GitHub by searching "streamer blocklist".

-        Check the Persist box.
+        Click OK.

+    Add the Daily Counter:

+        Right-click, Add.

+        Name: geminiRequestCountDaily

+        Value: 0

+        Click OK.

+    Add the Rate Limit Tracker:

+        Right-click, Add.

+        Name: geminiRequestTimestamps

+        Value: 0

         Click OK.